Associate Professor — Ph.D., 1994, Harvard University

 - Campus Mail Code: B5000

-She is one of the editors of the journal Exemplaria: A Journal of Theory in Medieval and Renaissance Studies.
+She is one of the editors of the award-winning journal Exemplaria: Medieval / Early Modern / Theory.

 "The Gender of Historicism" in The Post-Historical Middle Ages (NY: Palgrave Macmillan, 2009), 191-214.

 "Desire in the Canterbury Tales: Sovereignty and Mastery Between the Wife and Clerk," Studies in the Age of Chaucer31 (2009): 81-108.